FrTony92/elk_docker/README.md

  - es01_elasticsearch.yml
  - kibana.yml

-Because we are going to create a 3 nodes cluster, duplicate and adjust es01_elasticsearch.yml for the 2 other nodes.
+Because we are going to create a 3 nodes cluster, duplicate and adjust es01_elasticsearch.yml for the 2 other nodes (es02 and es03).

 Update .env to your needs for cluster name and or password provided for kibana and elastic superuser.
 On the local server update the /etc/hosts in order to map local IP of the server with es01,es02 and es03.